Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 * Source files follow the Python syntax code conventions.
 For example:
-    no need for semi-colons to end lines, no curly braces around functions or methods, each new level of code is indented with 4 spaces (?? other noteworthy conventions)
+    no need for semi-colons to end lines, no curly braces around functions or methods, each new level of code is indented with 4 spaces, use only spaces: convert all tabs to spaces if necessary (?? other noteworthy conventions)

 * Code file names are written usually in lowercase, separated by _ if needed, like *deviceinfo.mojo* or *simple_interop.mojo*.